google/weather-tools/weather_dl/README.md

 * `-l, --local-run`: Run locally and download to local hard drive.
 The data and manifest directory is set by default to '<$CWD>/local_run'.
 The runner will be set to `DirectRunner`.
 The only other relevant option is the config and `--direct_num_workers`
 * `-m, --manifest-location MANIFEST_LOCATION`: Location of the manifest.
-By default, it will use Cloud Logging (std for
+By default, it will use Cloud Logging (stdout for direct runner).
+You can set the name of the manifest as the hostname of a URL with the 'cli' protocol.
-* direct runner).
-User can specify a GCS bucket URI, or 'noop://<name>' for an in-memory location.
+  For example, 'cli://manifest' will prefix all the manifest logs as '[manifest]'.
+In addition, users can specify a GCS bucket URI, or 'noop://<name>' for an in-memory location.
 * `-n, --num-requests-per-key`: Number of concurrent requests to make per API key.
 Default: make an educated guess per client & config.
 Please see the client documentation for more details.
 * `-p, --partition-chunks`: Group shards into chunks of this size when computing the partitions.
 Specifically, this